mvolkmann/authentication-fastify/README.md

 an email message is sent to the user that contains a link they can click to verify the email address of their account.
+REST services could use the `verified` flag stored in user records to restrict usage to verified accounts.

+If a user forgets their password, they can enter their email address in the "Forgot Password" section of the UI and press the "Forgot Password" button.
-If a user forgets their password, an email message is sent to the user that contains a link they can click to browse a page that allows them to enter a new password.
+If an account exists for that email address, an email message is sent to it that contains a link the user can click to browse a page that allows them to enter a new password.
-The link expires after one day.

 In both cases the link in the email expires after 10 minutes.